ESMValGroup/ESMValTool/doc/doc_D73/source/reporting.rst

    :width: 250 px
    :alt: Reporting service as a collector, Home tab

-   The Home tab showing the ESMValTool terminal output (center) and the namelist's name (right)
+   The HOME tab showing the ESMValTool terminal output (center) and the namelist's name (right)

 .. figure:: reporting_envi_Auto_Diag.png
    :width: 250 px
    :alt: Reporting service as a collector, Diag tab

-   The diagnostic result tab showing the ESMValTool results output (center) and the config file (right)
+   The diagnostic result tab (AUTO_DIAG_001) showing the ESMValTool results output (center) and the config file (right)